Standards and Regulations

 Are the provinces allowed to continue regulating occupations as they see fit?

-A fundamental part of labour mobility is the obligation of the British Columbia, Alberta and Saskatchewan governments, and their regulated bodies, to review and reconcile the different approaches to regulating occupations.
+A fundamental part of labour mobility is the obligation of the NWPTA provincial governments, and their regulated bodies, to review and reconcile the different approaches to regulating occupations.
 However, each province retains the right to set its own standards under the NWPTA for legitimate objectives, such as to ensure the protection of the public, consumers and the environment.

 What impact will labour mobility have on maintaining standards?

-Regulatory bodies for almost all professions have reported that occupational standards in British Columbia, Alberta and Saskatchewan are very consistent.
+Regulatory bodies for almost all professions have reported that occupational standards in the NWPTA provinces are very consistent.
 In most cases, there will be no changes to current practices.
 If a province does have concerns, it is entitled to maintain additional measures so long as it can justify the measures as serving a legitimate objective.

 You have reached the official website of the New West Partnership Trade Agreement.